 Two more pints appeared on the table almost instantly.
 Kiara took a large swig from the new pint and continued.

 "I'm a circle mage, always will be.
 I learned to distance myself from others.
-I made sure not to be extraordinary at any certain studies, skills, or magic and not be exceptionally bad.
-No one took notice of me; I made myself invisible because I didn't want to be watched."
+I made sure not to be extraordinary at certain studies, skills, or magic and not be exceptionally bad.
+No one took notice of me; I made myself invisible."

 Cullen felt a pang of guilt for her knowing his Templar background.
 She did all that to keep people like him from watching her.